The U.S. traditionally leads in times of crisis. Now it’s practicing self-isolation.

 Instead, the United States’ rivals, notably China and to a lesser extent Russia, have been stepping up to offer aid to other stricken nations, a role long fulfilled by the United States in crises stretching back to World War II.

-Planeloads of Chinese medical equipment, masks and protective gear have been landing in Italy, Spain, the Netherlands, Ukraine, Iran and Iraq, among others.
+Planeloads of Chinese medical equipment, masks and protective gear have been landing in Italy, Spain, the Netherlands, Ukraine, Iran and Iraq, among other nations.
 Jack Ma, China's wealthiest man, donated test kits, masks and protective suits to each of Africa’s 54 countries.

 African heads of state took to social media to profusely thank him, and headlines of major newspapers gushed with gratitude.
-“The perception across much of the continent today is that the Chinese are stepping up to deliver the kind of public goods that the U.S. used to provide," said Eric Olander, the director of the China-Africa Project.
+“The perception across much of the continent today is that the Chinese are stepping up to deliver the kind of public goods that the U.S. used to provide,” said Eric Olander, managing editor of the China-Africa Project.

 To the extent that the United States has engaged with the rest of the world on the coronavirus issue, it has mostly been to trade barbs with rivals over what name should be used to describe the virus — Trump insists on calling it the “Chinese virus” — and who is to blame for its spread.

-On Wednesday, Secretary of State Mike Pompeo’s insistence on calling it the “Wuhan virus” torpedoed a virtual meeting of G7 foreign ministers convened to discuss the crisis.
-Trump participated Thursday in a virtual summit of the larger G20, which agreed to inject up to $5 trillion into the international economy and establish funding for a global effort to find a vaccine.
+On Wednesday, Secretary of State Mike Pompeo’s insistence on calling it the “Wuhan virus” torpedoed a virtual meeting of Group of Seven foreign ministers convened to discuss the crisis.
+Trump participated Thursday in a virtual summit of the larger Group of 20, which agreed to inject up to $5 trillion into the international economy and establish funding for a global effort to find a vaccine.
 The U.S. government has not yet said how much it will contribute.

 “In international crises, America has always been the country to which other countries have turned for leadership and to steer the ship.
 And now, which country is looking to the United States?
 No one,” said Elisabeth Braw of the London-based Royal United Services Institute.